mgearz/freeCodeCamp/Skyline/README.md

 This project is the twelfth lesson in freeCodeCamp's "Responsive Web Design" Course.

-In this lesson, we used learned about CSS Variable to make a Responsive City Skyline design.
+In this lesson, we used CSS Variables to make a Responsive City Skyline design.
 At above 1000px displays, the skyline is vibrantly colored with a bright sunny sky.
 But when you scale the display down to below 1000px, the sky turns to night and all the buildings become shadowed out.

+We also learned about different types of gradients and all they can be used to create patterns.

 CSS:
     - CSS Variables